Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Micrometer screw gauge

-The low cost method is using a calibrated micrometer screw gauge that can measure down to ± 10 um.
-First measure a point on the board or test coupon, apply the coating, cure and measure the test coupon again at the same point.
-The difference gives you the coating thickness.
+A lower-cost method is to use a calibrated micrometer screw gauge capable of measuring down to around ยฑ10 ยตm.
+First, measure a point on the board or test coupon.
+Then apply the coating, allow it to cure, and measure the same point again.
+The difference gives the coating thickness.

 Wet film gauge